Register Forgot login?

 • Other worthless links: site to a general store, label or merchandise site instead of a direct link to the band's entry (see the rules for the "Links" section below).

 • Adding any invalid albums (see next tab), not just bootlegs.
-This goes for "Various Artist" compilations, re-releases, re-masters, any variants of the same album.
+This goes for "Various Artist" compilations, re-masters, any variants of the same album.
 Repeat offenders will be banned.

 There are probably more examples of worthless updates, but those should give you a general idea of what NOT to do.
 However, point-whoring is NOT the following: